Azure/azure-sdk/docs/android/implementation.md

 This happens within azure-core by default, but users can configure this through the builder `httpLogOptions` configuration setting.

-{% include requirement/MUST id="android-logging-cancellation" %} use `Logger.info` if a service call is cancelled.

-{% include requirement/MUST id="android-logging-throws" %} throw all exceptions created within the client library code through the `ClientLogger.logAndThrow()` API.

 {% include requirement/MUST id="android-logging-responses" %} log response line and headers as a `Logger.info` message.
 The format of the log should be the following:

 * The SDK provided request ID (see above).